 Previously, I have written an article about ‘Bionic spine: enables paralyzed a person to walk again‘.
-This ‘bionic spine’ has a size of similar to small paper clip.
-It is a tiny device which is just 3 cm long and few millimeters wide.
+This ‘bionic spine’ has a size similar to the small paper clip.
+It is a tiny device that is just 3 cm long and a few millimeters wide.

 Scientists at the National University of Singapore, have developed a DNA Nanomotor.
 This DNA Nanomotor can walk” along a track with tenable motion.
 The Nanomotor has the maximum fuel effectiveness for any type of walking Nanomotor or Nano walker.
 It uses, using almost one fuel molecule on each step.

 The tiny motor shows, at the single-molecule level how physical effects can enable the effective intake of chemical energy.
 This new motor operates totally different than any macroscopic motor by functioning on chemical energy.
 It makes researchers for taking a step closer to copying the highly effective bio-motors.
 These effective bio-motors delivers baggage in living cells.

 - It is an enzyme similar to bio-motors in living cells.

 - It helps to start the fuel-producing chemical reaction that produces its motion without permanently changing itself or its track.

 - Allows for repeated, continuous motion, which has not been gain by any chemically powered synthetic Nano walker until now.